nvzavi/fsr/README.md

 Field | Description
 ------------ | -------------
-Probability | Degree of certainty that the file (passed as an argument) is associated with a listed signature that is contained within the signature JSON file.
+Probability | Degree of certainty that the file (passed as an argument) is associated with a listed signature that is contained within the signature JSON file. *(Values include:  'High' or 'Low')*
-Extension | File extension
+Extension | File extension as contained within the signature JSON file.
-Offset (expected) | Starting offset of the file signature (byte sequence). *(Display as decimal (base 10) and hexadecimal (base 16) values.)*
+Offset (expected) | Starting offset of the file signature (byte sequence) for the above extension, as contained within the signature JSON file. *(Display as decimal (base 10) and hexadecimal (base 16) values.)*
-Hexadecimal (expected) | Signature byte sequence. *(Displayed as a hexadecimal (base 16) value.)*
+Hexadecimal (expected) | Signature byte sequence, for the above extension, as contained within the signature JSON file.. *(Displayed as a hexadecimal (base 16) value.)*
-ASCII (expected) | ASCII representation of the 'Value at offset' field MIME | File MIME type
-Located Offset/s | xxx
+ASCII (expected) | ASCII representation of the 'Hexadecimal (expected)' field MIME | File MIME type,  for the above extension,  as contained within the signature JSON file Located Offset/s | Starting offset/s, within the file that was passed as an argument, at which the above mentioned file signature 'Hexadecimal (expected)' value have been located. <br/><br/> An identical match occurs when a file signature's 'Hexadecimal (expected)' value and 'Offset (expected)' value matches with the file's (passed as an argument) byte sequence and offset.
+In the event of an identical match, the string value '<--match' is placed alongside the matched offset.

 Examples:
 --------